HewlettPackard/image-streamer-tools/developer/artifact-bundles/README.md

 --------------------------------------------------------------------------------

-	                 File name: HPE-ImageStreamer-Developer-2017-08-28-v4.2.zip
+	            File name: HPE-ImageStreamer-Developer-2017-08-28-v5.0.zip
-		Name (in manifest): HPE-ImageStreamer-Developer-2017-08-28-v4.2
+		Name (in manifest): HPE-ImageStreamer-Developer-2017-08-28
-		       Description: Artifact bundle to aid in learning and developing HPE Image Streamer artifacts
+		       Description: (c) Copyright 2017 Hewlett Packard Enterprise Development LP.
+Licensed under the Apache License, Version 2.0 (the "License");you may not use this file except in compliance with the License.You may obtain a copy of the License.
 		             Dated: 2017-09-07 (15:44:32)

 --------------------------------------------------------------------------------

 Golden Images:

 	        Name: HPE - Developer 1.0 - UEFI Test Image - 2017-03-24
 	Description: HPE Golden Image for testing OS Deployment.
-This Golden Image includes a UEFI System Partition and a GRUB loader having a simple configuration to show a message on the server console at boot.
+This Golden Image includes a UEFI System Partition and a GRUB loader having a simple configuration to show a message on the server console at boot. (c) Copyright 2017 Hewlett Packard Enterprise Development LP;

 Deployment Plans:

 	        Name: User - Developer 1.0 - Deployment Test (UEFI) - 2017-03-24 (Type:OEDeploymentPlan)
-	 Description: User editable deployment plan to deploy UEFI image
+	 Description: (c) Copyright 2017 Hewlett Packard Enterprise Development LP.
+Licensed under the Apache License, Version 2.0 (the "License");you may not use this file except in compliance with the License.You may obtain a copy of the License.
 	GoldenImage: HPE - Developer 1.0 - UEFI Test Image - 2017-03-24

 	        Name: HPE - Developer 1.0 - Deployment Test (UEFI) - 2017-03-24 (Type:OEDeploymentPlan)
-	 Description: Read only deployment plan to deploy UEFI image
+	 Description: (c) Copyright 2017 Hewlett Packard Enterprise Development LP.
+Licensed under the Apache License, Version 2.0 (the "License");you may not use this file except in compliance with the License.You may obtain a copy of the License.
 	GoldenImage: HPE - Developer 1.0 - UEFI Test Image - 2017-03-24